 If it is, it's unconscious.
 I'm not interested in classical beauty-or, I am interested in classical beauty, it's just that my idea of classical beauty might be completely different from someone else's.
 The woman in these collages is very happy with how she looks.
 She has a good sense of self-worth, self-beauty.
 She doesn't think there's anything wrong with her.
-Even though she might be made up by of a lot of strange things-eggs on her boobs, two or three mouths-she doesn't hide.
+Even though she might something in mind beyond the fact that she likes the way she looks?